open-ephys/gui-docs/source/User-Manual/Plugins/Neuropixels-PXI.rst

   Set the duration (in seconds) to acquire data from each bank/shank combination.
 Options range from 2 seconds to 10 minutes.
 Longer durations will yield more accurate activity measurements, but will also increase the total survey time.

 **Record survey to disk**
   When checked, all data acquired during the survey will be saved to disk.
 This requires at least one Record Node to be present in the signal chain.
+If unchecked, the average peak-to-peak amplitudes for each electrode will be displayed, and can optionally be exported as a JSON file.

 **Activity view options**
   * **BP FILTER** - Toggles a 300-6000 Hz bandpass filter on the data used to calculate peak-to-peak amplitudes
   * **CAR** - Toggles common average referencing for the peak-to-peak value calculations